AlturosDestinations/Alturos.Yolo/README.md

 # Alturos.Yolo

+In this project you will find the source code to compile yolo so it can be accessed through C#.
+Also you will find a C# wrapper project with some test programs.

 Send an image to [yolo](https://github.com/pjreddie/darknet) and receive the position of the detected objects.
 Requires .net 461 and x64 build.
 Our project is meant to return the object-type and -position as processable data.

 ![object detection result](https://github.com/AlturosDestinations/Alturos.Yolo/blob/master/doc/objectdetection.jpg)